YuliaSheb/Itirod/README.md

 The ability to view the total amount of time and plants grown

-At the end of the timer , the plant that you have grown and interesting facts about it are shown
+At the end of the timer, the plant that you have grown and interesting facts about it are shown

 The possibility of receiving awards when certain conditions are met